Boris Johnsons' hiring of advisers shows Erin OTooles the Tories have no intention of playing nice | ExBulletin

 Here is your preview of the next election campaign on social media: “many small fires”.
 Well, and don’t forget, the messages too.
 (Please note the taste sensitive spelling.)

 It is unfortunate that the Tories are bragging about having ties to Johnson within a week when one of his former advisers calls the UK Prime Minister a bad movie.
-Worse yet, Dominic Cummings was unable to vouch for Johnson’s judgment in picking advisers.
+Even worse, Dominic cummings was unable to vouch for Johnson’s judgment in choosing advisers.
 “It’s just completely crackers that someone like me should have been in there,” said the man named Johnson’s Svengali; Britain’s second most powerful man.

 Loading…